Skip to main content

 To qualify for a HELOC, you generally need to:

 • Maintain a good-to-excellent credit score: Your credit score indicates how reliably you’ve repaid your past debts.
-While 720 is often considered a strong score, some loan providers may accept lower scores—requirements vary by lender.
-However, this might result in higher interest rates or less favorable terms.
+While 720 is often considered a strong score, some loan providers may accept lower scores to open a HELOC (requirements vary by lender).
+However, qualifying with a lower score might result in higher interest rates or less favorable terms.

 • Demonstrate a stable income: Mortgage providers usually require certain documents that verify your income.
-Acceptable documents vary based off of income sources and may include paystubs, W2s, tax returns and bank statements.
+Acceptable documents vary depending on the income sources but may include paystubs, W2s, tax returns and bank statements.

 • Have sufficient home equity: Most mortgage lenders want you to have at least 20% equity.
 For example, if your home is worth $300,000 and you owe $200,000, you have $100,000 in equity, or 33%, which is more than the minimum required.

-• Keep a low debt-to-income ratio (DTI): The DTI ratio is the percentage of your gross monthly income that goes toward paying debts.
-A DTI below 40% is ideal, as it indicates a manageable level of debt relative to your income.
+• Keep a low debt-to-income (DTI) ratio: The DTI ratio is the percentage of your gross monthly income that goes toward paying debts.
+A DTI below 40% indicates a manageable level of debt relative to your income.

 Requirements for obtaining a HELOC

 • Home appraisal: A home appraisal determines your home’s current market value, which helps assess the equity available for the HELOC.
 The appraisal involves a professional evaluating your property to estimate its worth, which can impact how much you can borrow.
-HELOC products typically use an automatic valuation model (AVM) or electronic values (not completed by a professional), sometimes coupled with an exterior inspection of property; HELOCs do not typically utilize full interior/exterior appraisals.
+HELOC products typically rely on automatic valuation models (AVM) or electronic valuations provided by reputable online platforms, rather than assessments conducted by human professionals.
+This appraisal information is sometimes coupled with an exterior inspection of property; HELOCs do not tend to utilize full interior/exterior appraisals.

 • Loan-to-value (LTV) ratio: If your home is valued at $300,000 and you owe $200,000 on your mortgage, the maximum LTV ratio for a HELOC might be around 80%.
 This means you could potentially borrow up to $40,000 more, depending on other factors.